The Ladies

 The Life Of Our Dairy Cows

 The calves are born in the maternity pen.
-This is an enclosed area in the side of the barn, where the cows can give birth in a quiet setting, and Keith can help them if necessary.
+This is an enclosed area in the barn, where the cows can give birth in a quiet setting, and Keith can help them if necessary.
 Most births are normal, but there are times when a calf has to be pulled, or when it comer out backwards, or with the placenta wrapped around it’s nose.
 Keith is on call for those kind of issues 24/7.
 Just as with human babies, not all are born during daylight hours.
 There are many sleepless nights in the life of a dairy farmer.